 - Choose the correct size for what your case can accommodate.

-- Fans that only have three wires aren’t as easy to control compared to those with four wires.
+- Fans with only three wires aren’t as easy to control compared to those with four wires.

-- Don’t be afraid to get some extra geek on and compare noise in relation to airflow volume between various models and makes under their respective specifications area.
+- Don’t be afraid to geek out a little and compare noise in relation to airflow volume between various models and makes under their respective specifications area.

 Various fan connections